 Before diving into the question of whether uncured ham needs to be cooked, it’s important to understand the basics of what uncured ham actually is.
 Uncured ham refers to ham that has not been cured using traditional methods, such as the use of nitrates or nitrites.

-See also How long to cook linguine pasta
+See also How to cook filet mignon in the air fryer

 What is Curing?